JanSharp/VRCCustomInteractsAndPickups/notes.md

 - [x] ~~maybe force pickup objects to be on the pickup layer.
 Issue is that it could be intentional to have only part of the pickup hierarchy be interactive~~ solved with the convenience and obviousness of the set layer buttons
 - [x] mention somewhere in the component that only colliders on a specific layer are used, and that they can be children of the object the script is on
   - [x] add a button to the inspectors to set this object and its children to the layer in question
-- [ ] add tooltip to pickup listeners about what events get raised
+- [x] add tooltip to pickup listeners about what events get raised
-  - [ ] test if it is valid to raise for example the pickup or drop events on scripts that do not define them
+  - [x] test if it is valid to raise for example the pickup or drop events on scripts that do not define them
+    - apparently you can send events to scripts where said scripts do not even have an event with that name and Udon does not care.
+Who knows if this is intended behavior and or if that's ever going to change
 - [x] only allow one pickup script per object
 - [ ] disallow interact and pickup scripts to be on the same object
 - [ ] maybe a desktop key bind to highlight all interactable objects, mainly for debugging